CelesteBox/technical-writing-portfolio/index.md

 ### Welcome

+I design structured technical documentation focused on clarity, evaluation systems, and workflow definition.
+My work centers on translating complex processes into usable, consistent documentation that can function as a source of truth across teams.

 This collection presents a selection of technical writing samples focused on software, SaaS B2B products, APIs, developer-facing documentation, and applied AI.

 The content spans multiple documentation formats — tutorials, quickstarts, API overviews, release notes, troubleshooting guides, and technical case studies — all written with a special emphasis on clarity, usability, and real-world engineering contexts.

-The articles in this portfolio are written in English, Spanish, and Portuguese (PT-BR).
+The articles in this portfolio are written in English, Spanish, and Portuguese (Brazil).
 Each piece reflects the same documentation standards, regardless of language.

 ### About me